invalidusernamecalled/automate-office-close/README.md

 + The saved(?) & closed files in the session can be `RE-OPENED` automatically by selecting the saved session from the list and then clicking `RESTORE SESSION`.
 + the script writes some txt files session_list_xxxx-xx-xx_xx-xx.txt in the same directory as the script.
 + keep the scripts in its separate directory due to the risk of over writing
-+ The script does not use KILL to close MS-OFFICE APPS, rather it tries to close them gracefully using COM objects.
++ the script does not KILL the MS-OFFICE APPS, rather it tries to close them gracefully using COM objects.
-+ Disclaimer: This software is provided <b>"as is"</b>, without any warranty or liability.
-There is no guarantee of merchantability or fitness for a particular purpose, express or implied.
-Use at your own risk.

 #### what each script does:-
 + `saver.ps1---->Tries to get a list of open windows, saves and closes open Word/Excel files using COM objects`